The Willmer Family

-Richard was a tenant for just three years before buying the farm and house, which at that time comprised of 220 acres.
+Richard was a tenant for just three years before buying the farm and house in 1920, which at that time comprised of 220 acres.
 In the 1940’s John joined his father and between them, buying land from neighbouring farmers, the acreage grew to over 500.
 On Richard Willmer’s death in 1963 the farm passed to John who continued to build the farm up to its current 630 acres.

 In 1964 John married a nurse, Frances and they had three children: Carol, Mary and Charles.
 Sadly in 1975 Mary succumbed to leukaemia at only 8 years old; Carol, aged 17, was tragically killed in a road accident whilst on holiday in Australia in 1984.
 Frances died of a brain tumour in 1997, aged 66.

 John Willmer was a visionary and always had a vested interest in conservation.
 Since the 1950’s his farming practices were done to help wildlife, long before government schemes were introduced.
 In the early 1990’s Friars Court was an experimental farm to see if willow trees could be grown as a viable biofuel crop and in 2004 Friars Court had one of the largest photovoltaic systems in the region.